jupyterlab/jupyterlab/tutorial/docregistry.md

 example would be to add a button to the toolbar of each notebook widget.

 ## File types
-Intended to be used in a "Create New" dialog, as a list of known file types.
+Intended to be used in a "Create New" dialog, providing a list of known file types.

 ## File creators
 Intended used to create quick launch file creators.
 The default use will be for the create new dropdown in the file browser, to give a list of items that can be created with default options (e.g. Python 3 Notebook).

+## Document Model
+Created by the model factories and passed to widget factories and widget extensions.
+They can shared by widgets and their lifecycle is managed by the Document Manager.

+## Document Context
+Created by the Document Manager and passed to widget factories and widget extensions.
+They are used to provide an abstracted interface to the session and contents API from jupyter-js-services for the given model.
+They are tied to a model can be shared between widgets.

+## Document Wrapper
+The top level widget added to the application that wraps the widget returned by the widget factory.
+They are used because they can be created synchronously, while the widgets created using the widget factory are created asynchronously after potentially loading data from disk.
+Some interfaces (like drag and drop) require a widget to be returned synchronously.